danielmartinezfelip/danielmartinezfelip/README.md

 # 👋 Hi there!
 I'm @danielmartinezfelip

 🎓 **PhD Candidate** | University of Western Australia (UWA)
-💡 Experimental economics and behavioral research
+💡 Experimental economics and behavioural research
 💻 Currently improving my skills in **Python** and **HTML** for experimental coding

 🌍 **My Personal Website:**